TOPIC: A Parallel Association Paradigm for Multi-Object Tracking under Complex Motions and Diverse Scenes: Methodology

+here, \( p(\pi_j | \tau_i) \) represents the probability that trajectory \(\tau_i\) and detection \(\pi_j\) are a correct match, which can be calculated based on appearance and motion features.
+Appearance feature-based posterior probabilities $p(\pi_j | \tau_i, \text{appearance})$ are measured by cosine distance~\cite{wojke2017simple}, and motion feature-based posterior probabilities $p(\pi_j | \tau_i, \text{motion})$ are measured by intersection over union (IOU) distance~\cite{cao2023observation}.
+We transform the posterior probabilities into association costs:

+where $A_{cost}$ and $M_{cost}$ denote the cost matrices of appearance and motion features, respectively.
+The matching probabilities between track $\tau_i$ and detection $\pi_j$ based on appearance and motion features are denoted by $p_{\text{a}}(\tau_i | \pi_j)$ and $ p_{\text{m}}(\tau_i | \pi_j)$, respectively.
+Thereby, the optimization objective translates into minimizing the total matching costs of appearance and motion features, respectively:

 For the initialization of the algorithm, we calculate the appearance feature cost matrix $A_{cost}$ and the motion feature cost matrix $M_{cost}$ between tracklets and detections in parallel.
 Then, the final matches $M$ is initialized to the empty set.
-Next, the first round of matching is entered, where the TOPIC obtains appearance-based and motion-based matches $M_a$and $M_m$ using the Hungarian algorithm~\cite{kuhn1955hungarian}, called pre-matching.
+Next, the first round of matching is entered, where the TOPIC obtains appearance-based and motion-based matches $M_a$ and $M_m$ using the Hungarian algorithm~\cite{kuhn1955hungarian}, called pre-matching.
 Within the results of pre-matching, the same matches $\hat{M}$ will be updated to the final matches $M$, while the conflicting matches $M_c$ enter the second round of matching.
 In the second round, for matches with conflicts, the TOPIC adaptively selects matches derived from more reliable features according to the motion level, rather than filtering them out.

-In this paper, we measure the motion level using intersection over union (IOU), and the formula is as follows:
+In this paper, we measure the motion level using IOU, and the formula is as follows:

-where $\text{MotionLevel}_{t}^{i}$ indicates the motion level of tracklet $i$ at frame $t$, which takes values in $[0, 1]$.
+where $\text{MotionLevel}_{i}^{t}$ indicates the motion level of tracklet $i$ at frame $t$, which takes values in $[0, 1]$.
 A larger value indicates a higher motion level and vice versa.
-Besides, $B_{t-1}^{i}$ and $B_{t}^{i}$ denote for bounding box of tracklet $i$ at $t-1$ and $t$ frame, respectively.
+Besides, $B_{i}^{t}$ denotes the bounding box of tracklet $i$ at $t$ frame, and $B_{i}^{t-k}$ represents the nearest observation box to frame $t$, applicable for both non-missing and missing detections.
 Taking into account the uncertainty of object motion, we adopt a default assumption that when an object is initially tracked, its $\text{MotionLevel}=1$.